WDI-SEA/sei-tic-tac-toe/README.md

 ## Bonuses

-* Implement your reset button without refreshing the whole page
+* Implement your reset button without refreshing the whole page // COLOR PICKER EVENT LOGIC
 * Track player's wins over time
 * Add a simple AI to support one player vs computer mode.
 In this case, "simple" just means having the computer pick a random empty square.
 * Make your computer seem more human by adding a short time delay between your turn and the computer's turn.